DORMANT OIL AND SPRING SEASONAL PREPARATION

 - Remember what insect problems that occurred last Year: Decide if you had insects, like aphids, scale, tent caterpillars or others, if so a dormant spray would give you a jump on the expanding numbers of these insects.
 If you do this in winter then you keep from burning leaves when they unfurl.
 There are several types of dormant oil, go to your garden centers and learn what your options are.

 - Roses: Cut back roses and remove any dead canes and leaves from under the remaining canes.
 Then spray with dormant oil.
 Fertilizer should not be added until buds start to break.

 - Fruit Trees: Now is the time to help the production of your fruit trees.
 Elimination of unwanted limbs and clean-up any leaves and debris under your fruit trees.
-This will reduce the number of fruits remaining on tree and make remaining ones bigger and sweeter.
+This will reduce the number of fruits remaining on the tree and make the remaining ones bigger and sweeter.
 The removal of old leaves will reduce insect invasions.
 It is also time to apply dormant oil.